Alumni committee

 Tim van Zuijlen

 My name is Tim van Zuijlen.
-I am a PhD candidate in private law and a lecturer in IT law.
-My dissertation is about manufacturers who deliberately shorten the lifespan of a product with the goal of selling more (aka: "planned obsolescence").
+I am a lecturer in private law and IT law.
+In 2025 I got my PhD with a thesis on manufacturers who deliberately shorten the lifespan of a product with the goal of selling more (aka: "planned obsolescence").
 My teaching is mainly about artificial intelligence, legal knowledge systems, platforms and sustainability in consumer law.